reusable-ui/reusable-ui-monorepo/states/excite-state/README.md

 };
 ```

+### `useExciteState(props)`

+Resolves the current excited state for a fully controlled component.

+This hook is intended for components that consume and forward the resolved `excited` state to base component.

+- Does not manage internal state.
+- Ideal for components that consume and forward the resolved `excited` state.

 #### 🧠 Excitement Animation Behavior

 The hook will replay the excitement animation as long as the `excited` prop remains `true`.